 I was recently privileged to purchase my latest new-to-me car, a 2008 Ford Taurus SEL.
 My 1997 Ford Ranger is still doing fine, but is not very family-friendly and the gas mileage on my 80 mile commute (round trip) was definitely a concern.
-So for a few months I’d been looking for something to fit our family and save us some gas money in the process.
+So for a few months I’d been looking for Ford makes to fit our family and save us some gas money in the process.
 This is the third vehicle I’ve bought for us using $100 bills and several of you have asked me how to pay cash for your vehicles and/or how to break the cycle of car payments.
 I dedicate an entire chapter in my book to that topic, but I thought I’d give you the gist of it through a post today.

 The Normal Approach